LGBTQ+ Health Care Needs: What Are They?

 Access to mental health help, medications and more

-Fewer doctor visits can lead to poorer outcomes, which is troubling.
-Many health issues facing LGBTQ+ people are preventable or can be treated better with early detection or the right expertise.
+Fewer doctor visits can lead to poorer health outcomes.
+Many health issues facing LGBTQ+ people are preventable or can be treated better if caught early.
+These include HIV, STIs, cancer, and mental health issues.

 “There are a lot of new treatments available to help us help our patients feel better and healthier from the inside out,” says Manish Champaneria, MD, a plastic surgeon specializing in transgender surgery at Scripps Clinic Del Mar.